yschaeff/ICantBelieveItsNotDNS32/README.md

 - No non-volatile storage required
 - Multi threaded query processing
 - Up to 2100 Queries per second over WiFi
+- UDP _and_ TCP query handling

 ### Futures ###

 - Notify processing, maybe add TSIG?
-- NOAUTH
-- IPv6
+- IPv6 (This is a limitation in the LWIP framework, the version used by esp-idf doesn't support dual stack)
 - EDNS0
-- DNSSEC
+- Followed by DNSSEC

 ## Installation ##